FAQ’s

 CAN YOU FIX SEPARATION ANXIETY IN DOGS?

--Honestly, its really difficult to fix to the point where its a non-issue for everyday life (especially without medication).
+-Honestly, its really difficult to fix (even in a board and train) to the point where its a non-issue for everyday life (especially without medication).
 Starting in 2023, we are no longer taking on dogs in the Board & Train program for problem-fixing separation anxiety.
 We have tried hundreds of times, every conceivable approach/method/style/idea you name it and we’ve probably tried it.
-Since we have not found an dependable approach to this, we have decided to stop incorporating it as an option for training going forward.
+Since we have not found a dependable approach to this, we have decided to stop incorporating it as an option for training going forward.
 If this is your main issue, there are other trainers in the area that offer help with it and best of luck to you, you’ll need it.

 DO YOU TRAIN AGGRESSIVE DOGS?